 Pre-Labor Signs You Might Notice Late In PregnancyAlyson Brown

-The baby will “drop”.
 It wasn’t until my yoga instructor looked at me last week and said “Wow!
 Your belly has really dropped!!” that I’d even thought twice about it.
-As the baby begins to descend lower into you pelvis, you may notice that your belly looks a little lower than it’s once cute and round state.
+As the baby begins to descend lower into your pelvis, you may notice that your belly looks a little lower than it’s once cute and round state.
 The good thing is breathing may come easier because your baby and uterus are no longer putting pressure on your lungs and diaphragm.
 This is commonly known as “lightening”.
-However, you might be feeling a little more discomfort in your hips and pelvis from the pressure of the baby’s head.
-Not to mention, you may be finding the need to pee more often too!
+However, you might be feeling a little more discomfort in your hips and pelvis from the pressure of the baby’s head, not to mention you may be finding the need to pee more often, too!

 While all of these are signs that labor could be on the way, unfortunately these pre-labor signs may occur anywhere from hours to weeks before you actually go into labor.
 I think at the end, we tend to want everything to be a pre-labor sign.
 I just suppose that after 9 months of waiting for this little babe to arrive, any signs that it could be close is a good sign to me.